Electric shock in dogs

 Dogs who present unconscious or in a coma have a guarded to poor prognosis for recovery even with intensive care in a veterinary hospital.

-How can I prevent it from happening?
+How can I prevent my dog from getting an electric shock?

 Prevention is key.
 Most electric shock injuries in the home are preventable.
 Dogs should be discouraged from playing where power tools are being used or in other high-risk areas.